 Kiki Koyote is the jewelry of designer and creator Kris Singleton.
 All my work is made by hand in my home studio in Minnesota.

 Kiki Koyote was born out of this experience.
 After chemo ended, I took a metalsmithing class and fell in love with the process.
 Making settled me squarely in the moment.
 It transported me to the simplicity and presence I had lived while I was sick.
 It made me feel at home and the act of making itself rang so true to my soul.
-Metal work was and is an absolute gift to me.
+Now busy at home with four young children, metal work continues to be an absolute gift to me.
 It puts me in touch with another world and reminds me that each moment is a gift, an infinite potential just waiting to be born and transformed by our mindful presence and nurturing love.